Orchids are not difficult to grow, but you don’t grow them like most

 MEMBER EVENTS

-Orchid Meeting — 2nd Tuesday of each month (except in July & August)
+Orchid Meeting — 2nd Tuesday of each month (except in January and February)

 Orchid Judging — 2nd Saturday of each month at the Rocky Mount Judging Center: